 Please note that table minimums are fluid and can change at a moment’s notice.
-We will certainly do our best to keep this list updated, but also recommend calling or checking with the property to ensure there are no surprises before stopping in.
+I’ll certainly do my best to keep this list up to date, but also recommend calling or checking with the property to ensure there are no surprises before stopping in.

 Cheap Craps Downtown Las Vegas

-$10 minimums seem to be the new normal on craps tables downtown, however, $5 craps can still be found from time to time.
-When looking for cheap craps on Fremont Street, non-peak times are your friend.
-Currently, your best bet for finding $5 craps is Downtown Grand, either in the morning or early afternoon.
+$10 minimums seem to be the new normal on craps tables downtown, however, $5 craps can still be found at specific casinos, or during non-peak times.

-If struggling to find a cheap craps table, try casinos a few steps away from the Fremont Street Experience like El Cortez, The Cal, Main Street Station (when it reopens), or Downtown Grand as mentioned above.
+Aside from those two properties, I’d also recommend trying casinos that are a few steps away from the Fremont Street Experience like El Cortez, The Cal, and Main Street Station.
 Those properties specifically are known for offering less expensive games, even during peak times.